rgbIAA/reduceccd/README.md

 + Performs bias and flat fielding correction of the science images
 + Cosmic ray removal
 + Sky subtraction
-+ Aligning and combination of images of the same filter
++ Align and combination of images of the same filter

 # Instalation instructions